uonlraSnaey/nvim/README.md

-# nvim
+# nvim and vim
-My favorite text editor
+Both are my favorite text editor